 By David Stonehouse David is one of Pop-Up Adventure Play’s wonderful Playworker Development Course tutors.
 First as Pop-Ups Zan’s PhD friend and now as a colleague, David has been working hard to take playwork into hospitals using his specialism as a...

-By Erica Quigley Erica came to us with her background in Landscape Architecture hoping to take more of a playwork approach to her work.
-Pop-Ups Morgan has been her Playworker Development Course tutor since January, and was able to meet her at the adventure playground...
+Erica came to us with her background in Landscape Architecture hoping to take more of a playwork approach to her work.
+Pop-Ups Morgan has been her Playworker Development Course tutor since January, and was able to meet her at the adventure playground on Governors...